2026 US House Primary

 Maura Sullivan is a former Marine and Obama administration official who previously ran for Congress in 2018.
 She is running again in 2026, saying, “The First Congressional District needs a member of Congress who will help usher in a new generation of leadership focused on lowering costs, investing in economic innovation, and helping to create a sense of security and stability.”

-Attorney; Captain, Army National Guard; former Special Counsel at the Pentagon; Director - Community Policy, Airbnb
+Attorney; Captain, Army National Guard; former Special Counsel at the Pentagon; former Director of Anti-Discrimination, Privacy, & Human Rights, Airbnb

-Christian Urrutia is an executive at Airbnb, a former attorney in the Biden administration, and a Captain in the New Hampshire Army National Guard.
+Christian Urrutia is a Captain in the New Hampshire Army National Guard, serving with Trial Defense Services as a public defender for soldiers.
 He grew up in Hudson and now lives in Moultonborough.
 In his campaign announcement, Urrutia criticized both Republican and Democratic leaders for favoring insiders over working families, saying, “Insiders profit — everyday people pay the price.
 I’m not running for Congress to join that game.
 I’m running against it.”

 Republican